turbek/codecool-proj/project.md

 ### Legal update!

 >The legal team requires some modifications on the settings modal.
-They'd like you to wire up the buttons your sitebuilder colleague added.
+They'd like you to wire up the buttons your site builder colleague added.
 They no longer need you to track the checkboxes directly...

 1) `git checkout branch task-2-legal-update`